VikingAntics/vkaParticleTool/README.md

  always makes the Emit/Emit All button visible so you can focus on your particle properties rather than scrolling back and forth to test.

+Installation:
+The vkaParticleTool folder needs to be in the res://addons folder in your Godot project.
+Then goto menu Project->Project Settings->Plugins and make sure vkaParticleTool is checked/enabled.

  These are the features:

  Emit Button - Emits the currently selected particle (i.e. sets emitting = true)